Suhasr76/Yet_Another_Hadoop/README.md

 # Yet Another Hadoop (YAH)

 ## Big Data Project of **Team BD2_154_335_413_908**
-In this project, we create a File-System that mimics **Hadoop Distributed File System** (HDFS) using Python.
+In this project, we created a File-System that mimics **Hadoop Distributed File System** (HDFS) using Python.

 ### Team